Yvette and I met four years ago at the Women’s Center of our University.

 I hid the ring in her closet and checked on it every time Yvette left the house.

 I proposed a few months later!

 It was cold with rain droplets splashing on us.
-We were both extremely nervous.
-But we knew our truth, our love for each other and our commitment to both ourselves and our families, one that we have integrated into our relationship.
+We were both too nervous.
+We knew our truth, our love for each other, and our commitment to both ourselves and our families.
+One that we have integrated into our relationship.